Twinklebear/eigen_vec3.ispc/README.md

 All credit for the implementation should go to the original author, Kopp, who introduced the hybrid method in:

-**Efficient numerical diagonalization of hermitian 3x3 matrices**
+**Efficient numerical diagonalization of hermitian 3x3 matrices**, Int.

-Int.
 J. Mod.
 Phys.
-C 19 (2008) 523-548
+C 19 (2008) 523-548, arXiv.org: [physics/0610206](http://arxiv.org/abs/physics/0610206)

-arXiv.org: [physics/0610206](http://arxiv.org/abs/physics/0610206)

 The source for the various methods discussed in the paper is provided [online](www.mpi-hd.mpg.de/personalhomes/globes/3x3/)